-In Part V of the series on Driving Continuous Improvement, we discuss the importance of utilizing the right combination of Continuous Improvement tools.
-Once you have your program aligned with your business strategy and you have built a roadmap for implementation the Continuous Improvement team is faced with identifying the best tools to use for implementation and the roadmap for developing proficiency with those tools in the organization.
+In Part V of the series on Driving Continuous Improvement, we discuss the importance of utilizing the right combination of continuous improvement tools and data.
+This is where the rubber meets the road.
+Once you have your program aligned with your business strategy and you have built a roadmap for implementation, the continuous improvement team is faced with how to begin and how to measure success.
+This requires that the Continuous Improvement program steering committee clearly set measurable goals and objectives inside of clearly defined project charters.
+Each team will need to choose the best tools to use for implementation of each project.
+The chosen tools will generate the appropriate data for measuring success.

 - Understands the right set of tools, training and change management programs to help you develop and implement a Continuous Improvement program that is scalable and sustainable